onap/policy-parent/docs/apex/APEX-Install-Guide.rst

    .. container:: paragraph

-      The first row in the following table shows how to set these environment variables temporary (assuming the user is ``apexuser``).
+      The first row in the following table shows how to set these environment variables temporarily (assuming the user is ``apexuser``).
 The second row shows how to verify the settings.
       The last row explains how to set those variables permanently.